 The Downeast Lakes Forestry Partnership lands ultimately combined with and connected more than one million acres of conservation land across an international boundary, stretching from Maine’s Nicatous Lake conservation easement to extensive ecological reserves and Crown lands in New Brunswick.
 The $34.8 million campaign began in 2003, and the land and easement purchases were completed in 2005.
 Bridge financing was used to complete the purchases, and the fundraising campaign formally concluded with an announcement in May of 2008.

-The Wabassus Lake Tract – a key parcel abutting the original Community Forest acquisition to the south – was acquired by DLLT in December, 2008, and the campaign was completed in September of 2009.
+The Wabassus Lake Tract – a key parcel abutting the original Community Forest acquisition to the south – was acquired by DLLT in December 2008, and the campaign was completed in September of 2009.
 The 21,870-acre West Grand Lake Community Forest Project was completed in July 2016.
 When added to the existing Farm Cove Community Forest, the two were joined to form the Downeast Lakes Community Forest.